Aider-AI/aider/examples/hello-world-flask.md

 # Create a simple flask app with aider and gpt-4

-> In this chat transcript, the user asks aider to make a simple flask app with various endpoints.
+In this chat transcript, the user asks aider to make a simple flask app with various endpoints.
 ## Chat transcript

-> pong$ aider app.py
+> hello-world-flask$ aider app.py
 > Creating app.py
 > Added app.py to the chat
 ---
 #### >  make a flask app with a /hello endpoint that returns hello world